Skip to content

 How it works:

-• Purchase a Regular license for the client
+• Buy a Reward Loyalty license for the client

 • Install on the client's hosting (or hosting you manage for them)